How to run an LLM on Acurast

 Introduction

-In this tutorial, we will guide you through the process of deploying and running an LLM on Acurast.
+This tutorial walks you through deploying and running an LLM on Acurast.

 Acurast includes a module for running LLMs.
 Most models from Hugging Face in the GGUF format are supported.

-If you prefer to jump right in, you can take a look at our example project:
+If you prefer to jump right in, you can take a look at the example project:

 You can either clone the repository, or set up a blank Acurast starter project by running npx @acurast/cli new <project-name>.